Connection and operation as a transmission or distribution entity

 Flowchart showing order of processes

-You can download a flowchart of the processes and requirements (PDF, 86KB).
+You can download a flowchart of the processes and requirements (PDF, 334KB).
 The blue boxes represent processes or requirements under Queensland legislation.
 The green boxes represent processes or requirements under national legislation.

 Applying for the relevant authority

-Apply to the Department of Natural Resources, Mines and Energy for a distribution or transmission authority.
+Apply to the Department of Energy and Public Works for a distribution or transmission authority.
 Chapter 9 of the Electricity Act provides the legislative basis for the Regulator to issue an authority, the matters about which the Regulator must be satisfied prior to issuing an authority and application requirements.
-Transmission authorities are addressed in Chapter 9 part 2, and distribution authorities in Chapter 9 part 3 of the Electricity Act.
+Transmission authorities are addressed in chapter 9 part 2, and distribution authorities in chapter 9 part 3 of the Electricity Act.

 We recommend you contact the department to discuss your project and determine which authority is most appropriate for your situation prior to submitting your application.
 The department can also provide you with guidance on the application process prior to submitting your application for an authority.